jpmvferreira/gwcatalog/README.md

 In this section we will show you how you can use this program to generate catalogs of standard siren events, both in Python and in the CLI.

 ### GWTC
-The GWTC (Gravitational Wave Transient Catalog) is a cumulative set of gravitational wave transients maintained by the LIGO/Virgo/KAGRA collaboration, available online at [gw-openscience.org](https://www.gw-openscience.org/eventapi/html/GWTC/).
+The Gravitational Wave Transient Catalog (GWTC) is a cumulative set of gravitational wave transients maintained by the LIGO/Virgo/KAGRA collaboration, available online at [gw-openscience.org](https://www.gw-openscience.org/eventapi/html/GWTC/).

 Here we provide the data found in GWTC-1, GWTC-2 and GWTC-3, with the redshifts, luminosity distances and errors coming directly from the previously mentioned database, symmetrizing both the redshift and luminosity distance error and then propagate the redshift error to the luminosity distance.